 Above all, try to put the children first and remember that Christmas should be about everyone having fun and enjoying themselves.
 This may mean trying to put aside your emotions for the festive period and compromising on the arrangements for the sake of the children so that they can enjoy all that Christmas time has to offer.

-The TSP Family & Divorce Team advise clients on all aspects of private Family Law and are able to offer a free initial chat for anyone dealing with the issues outlined in this article or separation generally.
+The TSP Family & Divorce Team advise clients on all aspects of private Family Law and are able to offer fixed fee appointment with one of our experienced family law solicitors for anyone dealing with the issues outlined in this article or separation generally.
 The solicitors in the team are all members of Resolution and are committed to resolving matters constructively and sensibly.
 To find out more about how we can help, please contact the Family & Divorce Team on 01206 574431 or email us at firstname.lastname@example.org.